Tony Blackman: Royal Air Force

-From October 1948 Blackman started his National Service at RAF Padgate near Warrington.
-He joined the RAF, in December 1948 as a Pilot Officer, training for 12 weeks at RAF Wellesbourne at the RAF School of Education becoming a Maths and Physics instructor at No. 1 Initial Training School at RAF Wittering, then learned to fly from January 1950 at RAF Ternhill with 6 FTS (No. 6 Flying Training School RAF) on the Percival Prentice, on the No. 38 Pilots Course.
+From October 1948 Blackman started his national service at RAF Padgate near Warrington.
+He joined the RAF in December 1948 as a pilot officer, training for 12 weeks at RAF Wellesbourne at the RAF School of Education, becoming a mathematics and physics instructor at No. 1 Initial Training School at RAF Wittering.
+He then learned to fly starting in January 1950 at RAF Ternhill with 6 FTS (No. 6 Flying Training School RAF) on the Percival Prentice, on the No. 38 Pilots Course.

 His service saw him fly the Vampires and Venoms with Nos 5 and 11 Squadrons, RAF.

 Blackman joined the Empire Test Pilots' School (ETPS) as a prelude to working at the Aeroplane and Armament Experimental Establishment (A&AEE), with B Squadron, until August 1956.

 Test Flying career

-A contemporary of such distinguished aviators as John Cunningham, John Farley and Peter Twiss, Blackman formed part of a post-war cadre of a new breed of test pilot — one who could analyse the characteristics of the aircraft they were flying, but also work as an equal with the scientists and engineers trying to solve problems in aeronautical performance and design.
-A former fighter pilot who was a brilliant mathematician and had a degree in physics from Trinity College, Cambridge, Blackman was able to husband the unique attributes of exceptional pilot and first class engineer.
+A contemporary of aviators as John Cunningham, John Farley and Peter Twiss, Blackman was part of a post-war generation of test pilots who combined flight experience with technical and analytical training.
+A former fighter pilot with a background in mathematics and with a degree in physics from Trinity College, Cambridge, Blackman worked closely with scientists and engineers on problems related to aircraft performance and design.

 Blackman tested all three of Britain's nuclear bombers — the Handley Page Victor, the Vickers Valiant and the Avro Vulcan.
 He also played a significant role in the development of the Hawker Siddeley Nimrod, a maritime patrol aircraft.